huggingface/blog/introduction-to-ggml.md

 ## Simple example

-In this example, we want to create 2 random matrices, multiply them and get the result.
+In this example, we'll go through the steps to replicate the code we ran in [Getting Started](#getting-started).
+We need to create 2 matrices, multiply them and get the result.
 Using PyTorch, the code looks like this:

 ```py
 import torch